RustyRoboticsBV/Rusty.ISA.Importer/README.md

 - Instruction sets, which use a ZIP file format.
 - Instruction definitions, which use an XML file format.

-## Parsing Notes
+#### Parsing Notes
 Color values are encoded as hexadecimal numbers, and may contain alpha.
 Specific color name strings are also accepted.
-See ColorTable.md for a list.
+See [here](/ColorTable.md) for a list.

 If the parser cannot interpret a value, it uses the following default values:
 - `false` for booleans.
 - `0` for integers.
-- `0.0` for floats.
+- `0.0` for floating-point numbers.
 - `'0'` for characters.
 - `""` for strings.
-- `#00000000` for colors.
+- `#000000FF` for colors.

+## Cutscene Programs
+Cutscene programs follow the CSV file format.
+Rows are separated by linebreaks and cells are separated by commas.
+Rows are allowed to have different number of cells.

+If a cell contains a comma or double-quote, it must be enclosed with double-quotes.
+Within enclosed cells, the string `""` is interpreted as a single double-quote character.
+For example, the cell `"A,""B"""` is interpreted as `A,"B"`.

+Furthermore, the following format constraints are in place:
+- Every row represents exactly one instruction.
+This means that cells may not contain line-break character.
+Instead, line-breaks are represented with the string `\n`.
+  - Consequently, the string `\n` is represented as `\\n`.
+- The first cell of a row must contain the instruction's opcode.
+The cells that come after are interpreted as arguments.

+So the structure of each program is as follows:

+    opcode_1,arg_1,...,arg_n
+    ...
+    opcode_n,arg_1,...,arg_n

+## Instruction Sets
+Instruction sets are stored in ZIP files.
+The file should have the following internal structure:

+    ROOT
+     ├<category_name_1>
+     │ ├<opcode_1>
+     │ │ ├def.xml
+     │ │ └icon.png
+     │ ├...
+     │ └<opcode_n>
+     │   └...
+     ├...
+     └<category_name_n>
+       └...

+So the path to a file is always is category/opcode/file.
+The serializer places instructions without a category in a folder called "undefined".

 ## Instruction Definitions
 This section outlines the XML file structure for instruction definitions.
 Unless otherwise specified, all XML elements are optional.